-Every time I picked up the phone, I prayed that my grandpa was the one on the other end.
+I connected to this piece because I lost my grandfather too.
+I cried myself to sleep more nights than I can remember.
+Every time the phone rang, I prayed that my grandpa would be on the other end.
 But he wasn’t.
 I had to learn to accept that.